 “Sans is the owner of you.
 He said no for them, and no for you.”
 King Asgore warned her once again, this time as he picked her up.
-“Don’t start this, not of all time, human.
+“Don’t start this, not of all times, human.
 Obey your future husband.”

 Frisk protested.
 They were almost killed.
 The Underground was being relocated to who knows where, and she still couldn’t talk to her mom and dad?
 They couldn’t even see their grandchildren?
 Asgore was at least carrying her across his back, so she waved at them.
 It was all she could do.
 But.
 This is bunk!

 Toriel was near him, trying to lead as well.
 She looked toward Frisk.
 “I’m sorry, human, but Asgore is right.
 Please, trust me.
 You will see them soon.
-Sans is not going to be happy if you up and see them and show them your children.
+Sans is not going to be happy if you up and see them.
 The time is intense enough.”

 “They won’t hurt anyone,” Frisk pleaded.
 “Really, you too, Toriel?”

 “We may have been closer in another time, but I don’t know you now,” Toriel told her.
 “If you were once a friend to me, then please believe me?
 Don’t push buttons that you don’t understand.”